 I’ve spent half my life doing hard, physical work.
 Already during my school years I had to get by with a job in a cleaning company, because I did not receive the slightest financial support from my parents.
 In turn, I could only finance my studies by regularly accepting jobs on construction sites, in factories on the assembly line or in print shops.
-And after my studies I finally worked for many years, from 1992 to 2003, at night in a post delivery centre in Berlin-Mitte (Möckernstraße).
+And after my studies I finally worked for many years, from 1992 to 2003, at night in post delivery centres in Berlin-Mitte (Möckernstraße) and Berlin-Schöneberg (Alboinstraße).

 There, with wind and weather, it wasn’t exactly squeamish to go to.
 In an open hall – this was particularly hard in winter – we had to load trucks with tons of outgoing letters and parcels, which we had previously collected in individual containers, and at the end of our shift we had to unload the incoming letters and parcels from the trucks again in order to make them available to the sorting staff for further processing and transport.
 In short, I worked for eleven years as a kind of „warehouse clerk“: it was called a „postal worker“.